-At the end of 2016/17 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of £2.247million.
-When compared to an opening value of £4.579million at the beginning of the year this represents a reduction in net worth of £2.332million.
+At the end of 2017/18 the Authority's net worth, as reported on the Balance Sheet, stood at a net asset value of £7.394million.
+When compared to an opening value of £2.247million at the beginning of the year.
+This represents an increase in net worth of £5.147million.

-31 March 2016 £000 31 March 2017 £000
+31 March 2017 £000 31 March 2018 £000

-Long Term Assets 33,642 32,509
+Long Term Assets 32,511 36,230

-Ascent Loan 16,739 16,792
+Ascent Loan 16,792 16,848

-Net Current Assets (debtors, stock, less creditors, other liabilities) 5,089 4,253
+Net Current Assets (debtors, inventories, less creditors, other liabilities) 4,251 3,608

-Borrowing (14,072) (12,072)
+Borrowing (12,072) (12,060)

-Pensions Liability (35,330) (38,130)
+Pensions Liability (38,130) (36,566)

-Other Long Term Liabilities and Provisions (1,489) (1,105)
+Other Long Term Liabilities and Provisions (1,105) (666)

-Net Assets 4,579 2,247
+Net Assets 2,247 7,394

-Represented by: Usable Reserves 7,208 7,658
+Represented by: Usable Reserves 7,658 9,550

-: Unusable Reserves (2,629) (5,411)
+: Unusable Reserves (5,411) (2,156)

-How can the Authority have experienced such a decrease in value when it generated additional reserves of £413,000 from its revenue activities during the year?
-The answer is a combination of a reduction in the carrying value of its non-current assets and an increase in the Authority's long term pension liability, offset by a fall in the level of borrowing as at the 31st March 2017.
+How can the Authority have experienced such an increase in value when the additional reserves generated by its revenue activities, at £0.955million, account for only 20% of the £5million?
+The answer is a combination of an increase in the carrying value of its non-current assets and a decrease in the Authority's long term pension liability.

 - Non-current Assets all the property plant and equipment owned by the Authority are professionally valued on a five year rolling cycle to ensure that their carrying value on the Balance Sheet reflects an up-to-date position.
-Under capital accounting requirements these assets are subject to an annual depreciation charge.
-At the end of 2016/17 while certain property values were increased by the valuation process, the annual depreciation charge has reduced the overall carrying value of the assets by some £1million compared to 2015/16. - Pension Liability under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
+At the end of 2017/18 the valuation process has resulted in a cumulative increase in the carrying value of the Authority's properties of some £4million. - Pension Liability under financial accounting regulations the Authority's Balance Sheet must show the cumulative net value of its pension scheme if all the assets and liabilities became realisable or payable on the 31st March.
 While in reality pension schemes continue over generations this snap shot measurement draws attention to any underlying long term strengths or weaknesses.
-The measurements applied to the Council's scheme at the end of 16/17 increased the liability reported on the Balance Sheet by £2.8million to £38.13million.
-This inyear change was primarily owing to a decrease in the value of the discount factor applied when calculating the long term cash flows of the scheme's assets and liabilities.
-As such it is an example of how market conditions at the time of measurement can have a material impact on the reported valuation.
-That said, the value of the pension as reported on the Balance Sheet is a significant liability for the Council.
+The measurements applied to the Council's scheme at the end of 2017/18 reduced the liability reported on the Balance Sheet by £1.5million to £36.57million.
+The value of the pension as reported on the Balance Sheet is a significant liability for the Council.
 However because this liability only falls due over the long term, measures have been put in place that ensure the Authority's continuing financial viability.
 At a national level Government has altered future scheme benefits and entitlements while locally both Council and employee contributions have increased.
+In addition the Authority makes annual lump sum contributions into the fund to further reduce the deficit.
+In 2017/18 the Authority chose to make the next two year's contributions in advance so as to benefit from a cash discount.
+The in-year change in liability shown on the Balance Sheet is broadly in line with the value of the two years paid in advance, £1.354million.